-Governance, risk management and control in relation to the two internal audit reviews and two advisory reviews performed is generally satisfactory.
+Governance, risk management and control in relation to the two internal audit reviews performed is generally satisfactory.
 A limited number of medium risk rated weaknesses may have been identified, but generally only low risk rated weaknesses have been found in individual reviews.